BT Group (BT) Hits New 1-Year High and Low Following Dividend Announcement

-Shares of BT Group (NYSE:BT) hit a new 52-week high and low during trading on Monday after the company announced a dividend.
-The company traded as low as $14.41 and last traded at $14.44, with a volume of 80028 shares changing hands.
-The stock had previously closed at $14.57.
+Shares of BT Group (NYSE:BT) hit a new 52-week high and low on Tuesday following a dividend announcement from the company.
+The stock traded as low as $13.96 and last traded at $14.04, with a volume of 72060 shares trading hands.
+The stock had previously closed at $14.04.

 The newly announced dividend which will be paid on Monday, September 10th.
-Investors of record on Friday, August 10th will be given a dividend of $0.711 per share.
-This is a positive change from BT Group’s previous semiannual dividend of $0.68.
+Stockholders of record on Friday, August 10th will be paid a $0.711 dividend.
 The ex-dividend date is Thursday, August 9th.
 This represents a dividend yield of 9.9%.
-BT Group’s dividend payout ratio (DPR) is currently 52.97%.
+This is an increase from BT Group’s previous semiannual dividend of $0.68.
+BT Group’s dividend payout ratio is currently 52.97%.

-BT has been the topic of several analyst reports.
-Zacks Investment Research lowered shares of BT Group from a “buy” rating to a “hold” rating in a research report on Monday, April 2nd.
-Berenberg Bank upgraded shares of BT Group from a “hold” rating to a “buy” rating in a research report on Friday, February 23rd.
-Deutsche Bank upgraded shares of BT Group from a “sell” rating to a “hold” rating in a research report on Wednesday, February 21st.
-ValuEngine lowered shares of BT Group from a “buy” rating to a “hold” rating in a research report on Monday, April 2nd.
-Finally, Barclays lowered shares of BT Group from an “overweight” rating to an “equal weight” rating in a research report on Thursday, May 3rd.
-Two equities research analysts have rated the stock with a sell rating, twelve have issued a hold rating and six have assigned a buy rating to the company’s stock.
-BT Group presently has a consensus rating of “Hold” and an average price target of $304.93.
+Several equities research analysts have recently weighed in on BT shares.
+Zacks Investment Research raised shares of BT Group from a “sell” rating to a “buy” rating and set a $19.00 target price on the stock in a research note on Monday, April 23rd.
+Berenberg Bank upgraded shares of BT Group from a “hold” rating to a “buy” rating in a report on Friday, February 23rd.
+Barclays cut shares of BT Group from an “overweight” rating to an “equal weight” rating in a report on Thursday, May 3rd.
+Deutsche Bank upgraded shares of BT Group from a “sell” rating to a “hold” rating in a report on Wednesday, February 21st.
+Finally, ValuEngine cut shares of BT Group from a “buy” rating to a “hold” rating in a report on Monday, April 2nd.
+Two investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating and six have issued a buy rating to the company’s stock.
+BT Group currently has a consensus rating of “Hold” and an average price target of $304.93.

-A number of hedge funds and other institutional investors have recently made changes to their positions in BT.
-ETRADE Capital Management LLC increased its stake in BT Group by 24.8% in the first quarter.
-ETRADE Capital Management LLC now owns 15,751 shares of the utilities provider’s stock valued at $255,000 after purchasing an additional 3,125 shares in the last quarter.
-Equity Investment Corp increased its stake in BT Group by 16.8% in the first quarter.
-Equity Investment Corp now owns 23,965 shares of the utilities provider’s stock valued at $387,000 after purchasing an additional 3,450 shares in the last quarter.
-SG Americas Securities LLC increased its stake in BT Group by 15.6% in the fourth quarter.
-SG Americas Securities LLC now owns 32,999 shares of the utilities provider’s stock valued at $601,000 after purchasing an additional 4,441 shares in the last quarter.
-PNC Financial Services Group Inc. increased its stake in BT Group by 79.4% in the first quarter.
-PNC Financial Services Group Inc. now owns 10,756 shares of the utilities provider’s stock valued at $174,000 after purchasing an additional 4,759 shares in the last quarter.
-Finally, Advisor Group Inc. increased its stake in BT Group by 87.3% in the fourth quarter.
-Advisor Group Inc. now owns 12,207 shares of the utilities provider’s stock valued at $222,000 after purchasing an additional 5,689 shares in the last quarter.
-0.92% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the business.
+ETRADE Capital Management LLC grew its holdings in BT Group by 24.8% during the 1st quarter.
+ETRADE Capital Management LLC now owns 15,751 shares of the utilities provider’s stock worth $255,000 after acquiring an additional 3,125 shares in the last quarter.
+Equity Investment Corp grew its holdings in BT Group by 16.8% during the 1st quarter.
+Equity Investment Corp now owns 23,965 shares of the utilities provider’s stock worth $387,000 after acquiring an additional 3,450 shares in the last quarter.
+SG Americas Securities LLC grew its holdings in BT Group by 15.6% during the 4th quarter.
+SG Americas Securities LLC now owns 32,999 shares of the utilities provider’s stock worth $601,000 after acquiring an additional 4,441 shares in the last quarter.
+PNC Financial Services Group Inc. grew its holdings in BT Group by 79.4% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 10,756 shares of the utilities provider’s stock worth $174,000 after acquiring an additional 4,759 shares in the last quarter.
+Finally, Advisor Group Inc. grew its holdings in BT Group by 87.3% during the 4th quarter.
+Advisor Group Inc. now owns 12,207 shares of the utilities provider’s stock worth $222,000 after acquiring an additional 5,689 shares in the last quarter.
+Institutional investors own 0.92% of the company’s stock.

 BT Group Company Profile